WHAT WE DO

 We focus on three key areas of work:

-CREATIVE HUBS – Makerspaces, incubators, pop-ups, labs and clusters: these new spaces open allow more people to use their creativity in exciting and productive ways.
+Makerspaces, incubators, pop-ups, labs and clusters: these new spaces allow more people to use their creativity in exciting and productive ways.
 We support and connect collaborative communities who are building imaginative new ventures.
+Some recent projects include:

-DIGITAL INNOVATION – Digital technology is having a huge impact on how creative ideas can be distributed and made more accessible.
+Digital technology is having a huge impact on how creative ideas can be distributed and made more accessible.
 We co-produce imaginative projects that explore the potential of what this means for our cities and societies.
+Some recent projects include: